 Based on these drawbacks of UDP, we propose a new receiver-driven, TCP-based system for multimedia streaming over the Internet.
+The first version of this work was published in [Nguyen and Cheung 2005].
 In particular, our proposed system, called MultiTCP, is aimed at providing resilience against short-term insufficient bandwidth by using multiple TCP connections for the same application.
 Furthermore, our system enables the application to achieve and control the sending rate during congested period, which in many cases, cannot be achieved using a single TCP connection.
 Finally, our proposed system is implemented at the application layer, and hence, no kernel modification to TCP is necessary.
+We note that our proposed MultiTCP is not designed for interactive applications such as video conferencing applications.
+The main difficulties in designing interactive applications over the Internet such as video conferencing are not only sufficient bandwidth, but also the stringent delay requirement.
+If a packet loss occurs, there may not be time to retransmit the lost packet due to long round trip time, e.g., 100 ms for two typical computers in the North America.
+Therefore, FEC or appropriate concealment schemes at the receiver are often used in conjunction with UDP to avoid retransmissions.
+That said, our system is most appropriate for live and non-live video streaming applications in which, the user can tolerate some initial delay.